skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 Example: ***021120Daily.ISO***

-4. Move the data from Azure Data Box to Azure Storage Blob and keep it there for future use
+4. Move the data from the Azure Data Box to Azure Storage Blob and keep it there for future use

 5. Perform backup go save option 21/22/23 or save individual libraries using SAVLIB command, just specify the device as NFSDEV01

 ## Copying backup .ISO files from Windows to Azure Data Box<a name="isocopy"></a>

-The backup files need to be copied from backups folder to the required folder in the Azure Data Box drive on the Windows server.
+The backup files need to be copied from the backups folder to the required folder in the Azure Data Box drive on the Windows server.

-After this the Azure Data Box is ready to be shipped to Microsoft.
+After this, the Azure Data Box is ready to be shipped to Microsoft.

 ## Shipping the Azure Data Box to Microsoft<a name="ship2azure"></a>